-No. Sub-objective Existing Beliefs/Practices Message Content 15 Increase number of families that have a birth preparedness plan.
-Pregnancy and delivery are women's domains and men should not/do not want to be Just as we plan for a wedding or a long journey, we must use the period of pregnancy to prepare involved.
-Complications are of spiritual nature, not biomedical.34 for safe delivery of the baby and full recovery of the mother.35 Primary reason for using dai seems to be economic, as well as traditional.
-Plan with the pregnant woman about where to go in case of an emergency and how she will get there.
+Š. Sub-objective Existing Beliefs/Practices Message Content 15 Increase number of families that Pregnancy and delivery are women's domains Just as we plan for a wedding or a long journey, nave a on in preparedness pian. involved.
+Complications are of spiritual nature, not biomedical.
+34 for safe delivery of the baby and full recovery of the mother.
+35 Primary reason for using dai seems to be economic, as well as traditional.
+36 Plan with the pregnant woman about where to go in case of an emergency and how she will get there.
 Decide who in the household will approve the decision to go to a health facility if you [husband] are unavailable.
 You should set aside money to pay for treatment, transport, and Men worry that if women go to a health facility, an expensive C-section will be required.37 blood.
 Find out if community has emergency funds.
 In some families, decisions to seek care cannot be made if the husband is absent from home.38 16 Increase number of husbands/family members who know danger signs during Husbands have very little knowledge of danger signs.
 Women's low status allows men to avoid involvement until woman is clearly in Islam emphasizes rights of women and children.
 You have responsibilities for your wife and newborn during pregnancy and delivery. pregnancy, delivery and postpartum period and are aware a complicated delivery can endanger mother's and danger.
 Men are aware their laziness sometimes causes women's deaths.
 Some men do not act even when TBA makes referral.39 A complicated delivery can endanger mother's and baby's lives.
 You must be especially watchful during this time and in hours and days following birth.
 If any danger signs appear, immediately baby's lives.
 Mothers-in-law say complications are result of nazar rather medical conditions.
 Female elders point out that they gave birth at home with no problem.40 take mother and/or newborn to a doctor or health facility.